ocrmypdf/OCRmyPDF/docs/advanced.rst

 Currently this is the best renderer for most uses, however it is implemented in Tesseract so OCRmyPDF cannot influence it.
 Currently some problematic PDF viewers like Mozilla PDF.js and macOS Preview have problems with segmenting its text output, and mightrunseveralwordstogether.

 When image preprocessing features like ``--deskew`` are used, the original PDF will be rendered as a full page and the OCR layer will be placed on top.

-If a PDF created with this renderer using Tesseract versions older than 3.05.00 is then passed through Ghostscript's pdfwrite feature, the OCR text *may* be corrupted.
-The ``--output-type=pdfa`` argument will produce a warning in this situation.
-For this reason, OCRmyPDF automatically selects the ``hocr`` for older Tesseract versions.

 The ``hocr`` renderer
 """""""""""""""""""""